stepanataccolade/docsv2/sources/ci_configure.md

 To enable Shippable perform the above steps, you will need to configure the following three steps for a successful deployment to EB.

-1. **Add Amazon AWS integration to Project settings**: On the Project's Settings page, under Integrations, click on the `Select Deploy Integrations` drop down and add the AWS integration to your project.
+1. **Add Amazon AWS integration to the project**:
+     - Go to the 'Settings' tab of your subscription.
+     - Under the 'Integrations' section, click the 'Add Integration' button.
+     - In the dropdown of the 'Account Integrations' field, select 'AWS'.
+     - If you have created the AWS integration before, it'll show up as an option in the dropdown.
+Select AWS.
 This enables Shippable to authenticate into AWS.
-Given below is a screen shot of a Sample Project Settings page, where the Deploy Integration 'AWS' is being added to the project nodejs.
-If you don't see an option of AWS in the dropdown, instructions on setting up Amazon EB account integration with Shippable can be found [here](int_paas_iaas_providers.md)
+Given below is a screen shot of the Subscription Settings page, where 'AWS' is being added to the subscription 'Shippable-Demo'.
+     - If you don't see an option of AWS in the dropdown, instructions on setting up Amazon EB account integration in Shippable can be found [here](int_paas_iaas_providers.md).

 2. **Ensure you have a dockerrun.aws.json file** in the root of your source code directory.
 The relevant section to Shippable is given below and must follow this format:
 ```yaml
   "Image": {